shsagir/play-area-sync/docs/limits.md

 **Description**: Each App has an included traffic (transfer / bandwidth) amount which can be found in the specs - (see the [Universal specs](http://www.fortrabbit.com/specs#storage-and-traffic) & [Professional specs](http://www.fortrabbit.com/specs-pro#storage-and-traffic)).

 **Solution**: Once that limit is exceeded, we will charge per additional 5GB or part thereof, as described in the above linked specs page.
+High traffic is often caused by videos or images.
+Images are often not compressed well enough and videos are big by definition.
+An alternative way to set delivery of static assets is by using a pull-CDN or by completely outsourcing the static files, either to image and video hosting service, or to a cloud storage like AWS S3, for the Professional Stack we are offering the Object Storage.

 - - -